jadetheda/Aero7-11/README.md

 If you want the borders, you should go into Windhawk's advanced settings and add dwm.exe to the include list.

+>[!WARNING]
+>I recommend using light app mode and dark Windows mode.
+This does *NOT* have support for dark app mode.
+The Windows mode is unaffected, but most taskbar mods work better on dark base than light base.

 ## Credits
 This is not truly my own theme, I have basically meshed parts of multiple different themes together.
 The mod is based off of teknixstuff's "Bring Back the Borders!" mod.